jellyfin/jellyfin.org/docs/general/quick-start/windows.md

 ### Reverse Proxy with Caddy

-1. Go to your caddy folder (the one you created in the Install Caddy section which should be `C:\caddy`)
-2. create a text file named `CaddyFile` (Remove the .txt suffix).
+1. Create a text file named `Caddyfile` (Remove the .txt suffix) on your computer.
+This file is temporary and can be anywhere.
 You will be asked to confirm if you want to change the file extension, click `Yes`.

     ![file extension change confirmation](/images/docs/quick-start/windows/reverseproxy-1.png)

-3. Open the file in a text editor and paste in config from below depending on your needs.
+2. Open the file in a text editor and paste in config from below depending on your needs.
 Replace `<your (sub)domain here>` with the domain you just created with DuckDNS.
     * if you want your jellyfin instance behind the bare domain (subdomain.example.com / jellyfin.example.com):

         ```Caddyfile